 It’s no surprise that many children become less active as they enter adolescence.

-That’s a worry, especially because only one in 10 kids of all ages (from five to 17) gets the recommended minimum of 60 minutes of physical activity a day, according to the latest ParticipACTION Report Card on Physical Activity for Children and Youth.
+That’s a worry, especially because only four in 10 children between ages five to 17 get the recommended 60 minutes of activity each day, according to the latest ParticipACTION Report Card on Physical Activity for Children and Youth.

-So how can you help your middle-schooler get the activity she needs?
+So how can you help your middle-schooler get the activity they need?

 Heart & Stroke researcher Dr. Ryan Rhodes of the University of Victoria is studying ways to support parents in fostering healthy habits in their children.
 He says it helps to work together as a family to find opportunities for physical activity.
 “Parents know why physical activity is important, but need to be equipped with the tools to get active and stay active.”